 Report a Security Incident

-What is a Security Incident?
+What is a Security Event?

 Information Security’s (Security) sole responsibility is preventing unauthorized access to SIU networks, systems, and devices.
 Security is also responsible for protecting the sensitive information stored in University devices and systems, and shared between them.
-For this reason, most security incidents are detected by our Security team or by a diligent LAN Administrator.
+For this reason, most security events are detected by our Security team or by a diligent LAN Administrator.

-The following are all considered security incidents:
+The following are examples of security breaches:

 - Intrusion into any University system without authorization.

 - Access to or theft of confidential or sensitive data.